Basavarajkembhavimath/share2learn/_posts/2025-11-06-executing-python-script.md

 print(fruit * count)
 ```

-Note: The word "Shebang" is a combination of "sharp" for "#" ( mostly
+**Note:** The word "Shebang" is a combination of "sharp" for "#" ( mostly
-coming from the Music notation ) and "bang" ( short for hash bang ), the
+coming from the Music notation ) and "bang" ( short for hash bang, the
 name for !).
 But, there is no evident proof for this though, apart from
 Wikipedia.